 How Do You Start Neurofeedback?

-When we prepare someone for neurofeedback, we start with something called a QEEG brain map.
-This allows us to see what kind of brainwave activity is going on in certain regions of the brain and takes the guesswork out of understanding what is causing the behaviors you are seeing.
-Instead of wondering, “Is this ADHD?” or “Why is my child acting like this?,” the results of a QEEG or a brain check lets us get to the bottom of what is going on.
+When preparing someone for neurofeedback, we start with a QEEG brain map.
+This allows us to see what kind of brainwave activity is going on in certain brain regions and takes the guesswork out of understanding what is causing the behaviors you are seeing.
+Instead of wondering, “Is this ADHD?” or “Why is my child acting like this?” the results of a QEEG or a brain check let us get to the bottom of what is happening.

-For those that come to our center, we perform a QEEG brain map, in which you are hooked up with sensors and brainwave activity is recorded.
-If you are working with us remotely, we do a brain check where we take statistical averages that guide us to which areas to train your brain for remote, home-based neurofeedback.
-You can learn more about in-person and virtual training, here or by contacting our center, here.
+For those that come to our center, we perform a QEEG brain map, in which you are hooked up to sensors, and the brainwave activity is recorded.
+If you are working with us remotely, we do a brain check by taking statistical averages that guide us to which areas to train your brain for remote, home-based neurofeedback.
+You can learn more about in-person and virtual training here or by contacting our center.

 What Does a Neurofeedback Session Look Like?